 Pros: Energetic and engaging sound.
 Comfortable.

 I've never been an in-ear headphone fan.
 Most of what I've heard hasn't had the separation in space and imaging that I enjoy in open airs so much.
 I got these this month after seeing some of the deal discussion threads along with a couple other headphones.
-(Side note: those threads were dangerous, I almost bought a pair of Audeze LCD2's but now I'm saving for an LCD3s. :))
+(Side note: those threads were dangerous, I almost bought a pair of Audeze LCD2's but now I'm saving for an LCD3s, :)) even worse!

 This is a first blush review of the headphones.
 They sound much more engaging than the TDK IE800s I just got.
 The midrange sounds more captivating, it's neither particularly forward nor dark.
 Lots of energy coming off guitar stings.
 The seem to image fairly well.
 The bass seems very present though not particularly low or tight.
 It doesn't feel fast-maybe a bit bloated or tubby.
 The bass-midbass-midrange area seems congested sounding some how.
 I'm hoping as they break in this improves.
 I compare this to a noise floor in preamps/amplifier that is a bit high.
 An example is when I first moved into a higher end Arcam amplifier it suddenly sounded like the blackness between notes was so much more black compared to what I had been using that the time resulting in a better and clearer delineation between notes and the realism of the music.
-The Westones lack that to some degree for now.
+The Westones lack that to some degree.
 The treble is present though not sharp-I haven't noticed any sibilance.
 Cymbals are good but don't sparkle.
-The phones seem more midrange driven though with enough high frequency presence that I don't feel I'm losing detail.
+The phones seem more midrange driven though with just enough high frequency presence that I don't feel I'm losing a ton of detail.
 Jezabels, Emmylou Harris and Mark Knopfler all sound good so far.